 Most of what is being called “AI” today, particularly in the public sphere, is what has been called “Machine Learning” for the past several decades.
 Machine Learning is an algorithmic field that blends ideas from statistics, computer science and many other disciplines to design algorithms that process data, make predictions and help make decisions.

-In fact, brain age estimation can be treated as a supervised machine learning problem, a problem in which data scientists excel.
+In fact, brain age estimation can be treated as a supervised machine learning problem.
+A problem in which data scientists excel.
 The goal of any supervised machine learning problem is to create an algorithm able to output a value (Y) — in our case the age — given some inputs (X) — in our case the MRI.
-The key aspect of machine learning algorithms is that they are “trained” with real-world data, and not designed according expert-defined rules.
+Machine learning algorithms “train” with real-world data, and therefore not designed according to expert-defined rules.
 If you are able to cast a medical question into an X and Y, it makes you half a data scientist.

 When confronted with such problems, data scientists will always take a similar approach, whatever the X and Y:

 - Get the data and clean it